Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Anglers will use special flies and use a method called lining.
 Yes, Lining is legal for sockeye fishing in Alaska.

-If you are interested in steelhead, check out Alaska Steelhead Fishing.
+If you are interested in steelhead fishing, check out Alaska Steelhead Fishing.

 Best Time For Alaska Salmon Fishing